ResearchCopyright: Tobias Berg

 The EEQUS Project conducts a survey to identify reasons and casual relations that courses failure rates and obstacles on the way to a successful graduation.
 The project goal is to explore specifics of studying at the faculty of civil engineering and to expand the internal instruments of RWTH Aachen University.
 The survey instruments, recommendations for action and measures resulting from the project should supplement the internal instruments of faculty quality management of teaching in the future.

-The Talentscouting Aachen project is evaluated by the professorship for Gender and Diversity in engineering, short GDI.
+The Talentscouting Aachen project is evaluated by the GDI.
 In the framework of this, an analysis of the processes and impacts of the Talentscouting Aachen will be accomplished.

 Talentscouting Aachen is a collaborative project of the RWTH Aachen University and the FH Aachen University of Applied Sciences.
 The main objective is to encourage pupils/students from families without an academic background in the region of Aachen, Düren, Heinsberg and Euskirchen regarding their aspired educational paths.